-From black knight to space knight
+From Black Knight to Space Knight

 |0

-This work, From black knight to space knight [Image 1 of 2], by Richard Kotecki, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, From Black Knight to Space Knight, by Richard Kotecki, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT